Aerial view, April 1989

 Men's Glee Club singing the national anthem before the Chicago Bears' season opener at Soldier Field, September 20, 1987

-The inauguration of seventh president, A. Duane Litfin, September 17, 1993
+The inauguration of seventh president, A. Duane Litfin (with Presidents Armerding and Chase), September 17, 1993

 The inauguration of seventh president, A. Duane Litfin, September 17, 1993 (Dr Arthur Holmes, unknown, Mayor Jim Carr, Illinois Governor Jim Edgar, Trustee Bud Knoedler, President Litfin, President Emeritus Chase, President Emeritus Armerding, Trustee Bill Pollard)